Two Utah Digital-First Banking Brands

 People who want checking tied to a broader app ecosystem and member experience. |

 Credit cards are one of the clearest differences in Ally vs SoFi.
-SoFi offers an in-house credit card option, while Ally is exiting consumer credit cards and no longer accepts new applications.
+SoFi offers in-house credit card options, while Ally is no longer a practical option for new Ally-branded credit card applications.

 |